ETC-A/etca-asm/README.md

 ### One-Time Installation

 From this repository, run `make build && sudo make install`.
 This will install `etc-as` to your machine.
-Not that it will install whatever you cloned from github - you'll need to `git pull` first if you want to install updates from our repository.
+Note that it will install whatever you cloned from github - you'll need to `git pull` first if you want to install updates from our repository.

 Afterwards, you should be able to run `etc-as` from any folder to see help text.